Triston Casas Player Props: Red Sox vs. Tigers

-Triston Casas -- with a slugging percentage of .545 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the Detroit Tigers, with Matt Manning on the mound, on August 12 at 4:10 PM ET.
+Triston Casas -- with an on-base percentage of .297 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Detroit Tigers, with Eduardo Rodriguez on the mound, on August 13 at 12:05 PM ET.

-He collected three RBI (going 1-for-3 with a home run and a walk) in his last game against the Tigers.
+In his most recent game he had a one-hit performance (1-for-4) against the Tigers.

 Triston Casas Game Info & Props vs. the Tigers